On the relative Giroux correspondence: Partial open books, sutured manifolds and contact structures

-\begin{Rem} It follows from the above definition that $A$ is a $1$-manifold with nonempty boundary, and $\overline{\p P \setminus \p S}$ is a nonempty set consisting of some arcs (but no closed components).
+Figures~\ref{def1} and \ref{ex4-1} present simple examples of partial open book decompositions.
+It follows from the definition that $A$ is a $1$-manifold with nonempty boundary (but it may have closed components as in Figure~\ref{cocores}) and $\overline{\p P \setminus A}$ is a nonempty set consisting of some arcs (but no closed components).
 The connectedness condition on $S$ is not essential, but simplifies the discussion.

 \end{Rem}